 Hertfordshire’s Family Centre Service is made up of the Public Health Nursing Service (Health Visitors and School Nurses) and the Family Support Service.
 Our purpose is to support children and families to have the best start in life, develop well and thrive.
 We provide families with children aged up to 5 years with a wide range of services, information and support on key areas relating to family life.

-As a Perinatal Practitioner you will promote the engagement of all parents and families, primarily antenatally and postnatally in the services and support available to them, both face to face and digitally, through the Family Support Service and other agencies, with particular focus on the more vulnerable families in the community.
+As a Perinatal Practitioner, you will promote the engagement of all parents and families, primarily antenatally and postnatally, in the services and support available to them, both face-to-face and digitally, through the Family Support Service and other agencies, with a particular focus on the more vulnerable families in the community.

 The Role

-• Participate in the preparation and delivery of a range of antenatal and postnatal specialist programmes for first-time parents and those identified as a priority.
-Delivery will be through a range of methods including in groups, one to one, digital platforms and social media.
+• Participate in preparing and delivering a range of antenatal and postnatal specialist programmes for first-time parents and those identified as a priority.
+Delivery will be through various methods, including group meetings, one-to-ones, digital platforms, and social media.

-• Provide a range of services, information, advice and specialist support and interventions that support with aspects such as: infant feeding, safe sleep, self-weigh appointments, reducing isolation, baby massage.
+• You will provide a range of services, information, advice, specialist support, and interventions that support aspects such as infant feeding, safe sleep, self-weigh appointments, reducing isolation, and baby massage.

-• Keeping accurate records so a good level of computer literacy is essential
+• Keeping accurate records is essential for a good level of computer literacy

 • Partnership working.